JustinC1604/I3E-ASG1/README.md

 - The rest of the audio were taken from [Mixkit.co](https://mixkit.co/).

 **Models and textures**
-- The pillars, torches and treasure chest models were done by me from my previous assignments.
+- The pillars, torches, goblet and treasure chest models were done by me from my previous assignments.
 - Pillar texture was taken from [Polyhaven](https://polyhaven.com/a/plaster_brick_pattern).
 - Torch textures were taken from [3D Substance Share](https://substance3d.adobe.com/community-assets).
-- Treasure chest textures were done in Adobe Substance Painter using their built-in textures.
+- Treasure chest and goblet textures were done in Adobe Substance Painter using the built-in textures.
-- The rest of the models were built using Unity Probuilder.
+- The rest of the models were built using Unity ProBuilder.

 **Code References**
 - The open door animation and code in the DoorController script was taken from a YouTube channel called [SpeedTutor](https://youtu.be/tJiO4cvsHAo?si=IV-73wCqdp1Xl2rY).